fxbriol/fxbriol.github.io/_pages/about.md

 ## News

 * Our paper on [robust and conjugate Gaussian process regression](https://arxiv.org/abs/2311.00463) was accepted as a spotlight at ICML!

+* I am now the theme lead for [Computational Statistics and Machine Learning](https://www.ucl.ac.uk/statistics/research/computational-statistics-and-machine-learning) within UCL Statistical Science, and the co-director of the [UCL ELLIS unit](https://ellis.eu).

 * I was recently awarded an EPSRC New Investigator Award on ["Transfer Learning for Monte Carlo Methods"](https://gow.epsrc.ukri.org/NGBOViewGrant.aspx?GrantRef=EP/Y022300/1) (EP/Y022300/1), and an EPSRC small grant in the mathematical sciences for research on ["Robust Foundations for Bayesian Inference"](https://gow.epsrc.ukri.org/NGBOViewGrant.aspx?GrantRef=EP/Y011805/1) (EP/Y011805/1).